NevinSiby/SoC/README.md

     * Play the action corresponds to argmax(Q_table[state]) with a probability (1 - ε), or a random action with a probability, ε (ε decreases over episodes)
     * Using the reward obtained, update Q_table[state], with ```r + γ*Q_table[state]```
     * And repeat the process for many episodes
 As part of the assignment created a Q-table learning framework using pytorch for the snake game developed in first week assignment.
-The file [Q-Learning.py](./Q-Learning/Q-learning.py) is in the folder [Q-Learning](./Q-Learning/)
+The file [Q-Learning.py](./Q-Learning/Q-learning.py) is in the [Q-Learning](./Q-Learning/) directory.
 ## Week 5
 ### Deep Q-Learning (DQN)
 Here, we use neural networks to determine the acion tha has to be done.
 This was developed because fr complex environments, the cardinality of observation space shoots up essentially making q-table to be of huge size.
 So to reduce computatonal costs, we could use a neural network, where input layer is observation space and output layer is Q_values for the action space.
 We can either use a covolutional neural network for the input layer and after 1-2 layers, flatten the layer and  use linear neural network for subsequent layers.
 And for exploration, we follow ε-greedy strategy, where ε decreases over episodes.
 Here the updation per step is too small compared to Q-table learning so we are adjusting based on multiple timesteps at the same time.
 For this we will create a replay buffer, ```R = [s, a, s', r]```, where